xibe/docs/README.md

 </p>

 <p align="center">
+Welcome to Docs!<br>
-Welcome to Docs!
-The open source document editor where your notes can become knowledge through live collaboration
+Docs is an open-source document editor, where your notes can become knowledge through live collaboration.
+It offers a scalable and secure alternative to tools such as Notion, Outline, or Confluence
 </p>

 <p align="center">